 Project zone: Central

-We are proposing improvements in Grey Lynn and Westmere which involve creating protected cycleways, new pedestrian crossings, bus stops, raised speed tables at intersections to promote safety and changes to road markings.
+We had proposed improvements in Grey Lynn and Westmere which involve creating protected cycleways, new pedestrian crossings, bus stops, raised speed tables at intersections to promote safety and changes to road markings.

 These works are the continuation and improvement of the works that were halted in February 2018 on Surrey Crescent and Richmond Road.